 Spencer's thrilling 2013-14 schedule is now posted.
 Highlights include his return to Wigmore Hall in London, debuts with the Boise Philharmonic (the two Ravel Concerti), the Duluth-Superior Symphony (Beethoven 5th), the Springfield (OH) Symphony (Rachmaninoff 3rd) and the Holland (MI) Symphony (Ravel Concerto in G), returns to the Knoxville Symphony (Beethoven 4th) and the Park Avenue Chamber Symphony (Brahms 2nd), and a recital appearance as the Convention Artist for the 2014 Music Teachers National Association National Convention in Chicago.
 See the Schedule Page for details!

 See the Audio page for more information on ordering Spencer's debut solo CD for Harmonia Mundi USA, featuring works of Debussy, Copland, and Busoni and a world premiere of a work by Ellis Kohs.

 Spencer served as Visiting Assistant Professor of Piano at the Oberlin Conservatory for this past Spring Semester, as a sabbatical replacement for Peter Takacs.
 Thanks to all students, faculty, and staff who made his stay in Oberlin so terrific.

-Spencer Myer includes in his current season returns to the Knoxville Symphony Orchestra and New York City’s Park Avenue Chamber Symphony, California’s North State Symphony and the Indianapolis Chamber Orchestra, returns to the Santa Fe Symphony Orchestra and String Orchestra of Brooklyn, and solo recitals and chamber music collaborations throughout the United States include a solo recital in Chicago as the 2014 MTNA National Convention Artist and a return to London’s Wigmore Hall.
+Spencer Myer includes in his current season returns to the Knoxville Symphony Orchestra and New York City’s Park Avenue Chamber Symphony, as well as debuts with the Duluth Superior Symphony Orchestra, Michigan’s Holland Symphony Orchestra, Ohio’s Springfield Symphony Orchestra and the Boise Philharmonic.
+Solo recitals and chamber music collaborations throughout the United States include a solo recital in Chicago as the 2014 MTNA National Convention Artist and a return to London’s Wigmore Hall.
 In 2012, he teamed up with the award-winning cellist Adrian Daurov to form the Daurov/Myer Duo.